CodePushGo/website/src/content/blog/en/how-to-use-aar-files-in-capacitor-plugins.md

 ---
 slug: how-to-use-aar-files-in-capacitor-plugins
-title: How to Use AAR Files in Capacitor Plugins
+title: How to Use AAR Files in React Native Plugins
-description: Learn how to integrate AAR files into Capacitor plugins for enhancing your web apps with native Android features through a clear, step-by-step guide.
+description: Learn how to integrate AAR files into React Native plugins for enhancing your web apps with native Android features through a clear, step-by-step guide.
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4
 author_url: https://github.com/riderx